-1b, 1l Exceptions relate to written policies and procedures lacking specific criteria required by LLA.
+1Aii., 1Axii.
+Exceptions relate to written policies and procedures lacking specific criteria required by LLA.
 Management will update the written policies and procedures to address all missing criteria.

-3a, 3b, 3c Exceptions relate to bank reconciliations not including evidence that they were prepared within two months of related statement closing date, not including evidence that they were reviewed by a member of management who does not handle cash, post ledgers, or issue checks, and lack of documentation reflecting research for outstanding items greater than 12 months.
-Management will ensure that reconciliations include documentation of preparation date as well as approval.
-Management will also ensure that outstanding items greater than 12 months have documentation for research of those items.
-5a, 5b Exceptions relate to segregation of duties within the applicable areas tested.
+3Ai., 3Aii., 3Aiii.
+Exceptions relate to one bank reconciliation not being prepared;

+therefore, there was no evidence that the reconciliation was prepared within two months of related statement closing date nor evidence that it was reviewed by a member of management who does not handle cash, post ledgers, or issue checks.
+In addition, there were two exceptions in which reconciliations lacked documentation reflecting research for outstanding items greater than 12 months.
+Management will ensure that a reconciliation is prepared, which will include documentation of preparation date as well as approval.
+Management will also ensure that outstanding items greater than 12 months have documentation for research of the items.

+4Bi., 4Bii.
+Exceptions relate to segregation of duties within applicable areas tested.

 Efforts will be made to segregate duties within these areas as much as possible with the limited number of employees involved.

-6 Exception relates to the St. Martin Parish Clerk of Court not having a bond or theft insurance policy for employees who have access to cash.
-Management has since obtained a bond or theft insurance policy for employees who have access to cash.
-7d Exception relates to deposits not being made within one business day of receipt.
+4D iv.
+Exception relates to a deposit not being made within one business day of receipt.
+This particular deposit was for qualifying fees, which happen over a 3-day period, therefore not deposited until the qualifying period ended.
 Efforts will be made to deposit funds within one business day of receipt.
-10b Exception relates to disbursements not including documentation of who initiated or made the purchases.
-Management will ensure that disbursements include documentation of who initiated or made the purchase.
-12a, 13 Exception relates to there being no evidence/supporting documentation that the monthly statement was reviewed and approved, in writing, by someone other than the authorized card holder, as well as the lack of documentation of business/public purpose for transactions.
-Management will ensure that documentation exists to reflect that the monthly statement was reviewed and approved and will also ensure that business/public purpose is documented for all transactions.

-ST. MARTIN PARISH CLERK OF COURT

-St. Martinville, Louisiana

-Management's Response to Statewide Agreed-upon Procedures (Continued)

-For the Year Ended June 30, 2022
+6C.
+Exception relates to there being no documentation of business/public purpose for four transactions and of individuals that participated in meals for one transaction.
+Management will ensure that business/public purpose is documented for all transactions, and the individuals participating in meals will be documented.

-16, 17a, 17d Exceptions relate to authorized salary/pay rates not being maintained in personnel files, as well as lack of documentation for daily attendance of salaried individuals.
+9A., 9Bi., 9Bi., 9Biv., 9C.
+Exceptions relate to authorized salary/pay rates not being maintained in personnel files, as well as lack of documentation for daily attendance of salaried individuals.
 Management will maintain salaries/pay rates in personnel files and will require documentation for daily attendance for all employees.